qiuyesuifeng/tidb/README.md

 ## Quick start

-It is much easiser, just like build TiDB.
+It is much easier, just like build TiDB.

 In TiDB Repo, run `make server`, and then `./bin/tidb-server`